 This is the most important therapy for treating majority cases as it prevents asthma attacks on an on-going basis.
 These medicines don’t react with the triggers and they reduce the inflammation in the airways.
 Corticosteroids and Leukotriene modifiers are the common types of controller medication.
-They function in different ways depending on the condition of patient and severity of persistence.
+They function in different ways depending on the condition of the patient and severity of persistence.

 - Corticosteroids:They reduce inflammation, swelling, and mucus production in the airways.

 - Leukotriene modifiers: They target inflammatory chemicals in the body and block the activation of such chemicals preventing asthma.

-- The incidence of Event:Taking corticosteroids suppress the immune system especially in children and consequently makes them more prone to infections.
+- The incidence of Event:Taking corticosteroids suppress the immune system, especially in children and consequently makes them more prone to infections.
 Breaking the myth: Corticosteroids work by blocking the inflammation response in the lungs and should be taken sparingly for short periods of time to treat the very worst asthma attacks.
 Corticosteroids are taken in two forms – oral corticosteroids and inhaled corticosteroids.

-- Oral corticosteroids:According to experts, oral corticosteroids are more likely to suppress the immune system than inhaled corticosteroids.
-Oral corticosteroids drugs include Prednisone, Prednisolone, Flovent and Pulmicort.
-Experts say that the kids are given much stronger oral corticosteroids but only for brief periods of time.
-This is an effort to combat the most severe asthma especially those requiring hospitalizations.
+- Oral corticosteroids:According to experts, oral corticosteroids are more likely to suppress the immune system than inhaled Oral corticosteroids, drugs, include Prednisone, Prednisolone, Flovent and Pulmicort.
+Experts say that the kids are given much stronger oral corticosteroids, but only for brief periods of time.
+This is an effort to combat the most severe asthma, especially those requiring hospitalizations.
 They cannot be taken regularly.

-- Inhaled corticosteroids:Inhaled corticosteroids on the other hand may be taken by children daily on an on-going basis.
+- Inhaled corticosteroids:Inhaled corticosteroids, on the other hand, may be taken by children daily on an on-going basis.
 Because these are inhaled directly into the lungs, they are much less likely to affect a child’s growth.
 Low doses if taken, inhaled steroids have few side effects.

-- The safe practice:The growth suppression issue should not be a reason to avoid these effective medications because by following the procedure properly, the ill effects could be minimised.
-However, if you have any doubts on safety measures just talk to your doctor.
+- The safe practice:The growth suppression issue should not be a reason to avoid these effective medications because by following the procedure properly, the ill effects could be minimized.
+However, if you have any doubts about safety measures just talk to your doctor.
 Oral steroids should not be taken without a doctor’s consultation.
 Inhaled steroids (asthma inhalers) are considered safe for adults and children and side effects associated with them are minimal.
 Take the lowest doses possible because a low dosage is enough to control asthma effectively.
 Children who take inhaled steroids should rinse their mouth after using the inhaler to reduce the risk of any yeast infection of the throat.
 In addition, gargling after using the asthma inhaler and using a spacer device with metered dose inhalers will help prevent these side effects.

-2. Bronchodilators or Long-acting beta agonists (LABA)
+- Bronchodilators or Long-acting beta agonists (LABA)

 - The safe practice: There is no role of LABA in Asthma control and management, it works only when used in conjunction with an inhaled steroid.
-Although, the safety of this treatment strategy has not been proven as yet but it is shown that the combination of these two drugs has not shown to pose any measurable risk of death.
+Although, the safety of this treatment strategy has not been proven as yet, it is shown that the combination of these two drugs has not shown to pose any measurable risk of death.

-- The safe practice: it is surveyed by FDA that some patients use above drug in combination with drug loratadine.
-FDA has brought to the notice that these two drugs if taken in combination do not yield any benefit in terms of eradicating seasonal allergies.
-On April 25, 2008, FDA issued a “not approvable” letter for the combination because the chances are there that one drug may offset or mask the benefit of another drug by virtue of combination, also it may cause unknown side effects.
-Therefore, before taking any drug do discuss with your doctor to prevent unknown outbreak of unknown symptoms.
+- The safest practice:It is surveyed by FDA that some patients use above drug in combination with drug loratadine.
+FDA has brought to the notice that these two drugs, if taken in combination, do not yield any benefit in terms of eradicating seasonal allergies.
+On April 25, 2008, the FDA issued a “not approvable” letter for the combination because the chances are there that one drug may offset or mask the benefit of another drug by virtue of combination, also it may cause unknown side effects.
+Therefore, before taking any drug, so discuss with your doctor to prevent the unknown outbreak of unknown symptoms.
 The ill effects of drugs can be prevented by thoroughly reading the precaution about neuropsychiatric events mentioned on labels.

 Also Read: Top 10 Benefits of Being a Vegetarian